Barbaris2/-javaScript-20-web-mini-projects/README.md

-## New Year Countdown
+## Sortable List

-Landing page that counts down from the current date to the next new year
+Display a scrambled list that can be sorted with drag and drop.
+Used HTML Drag and Drop API

 ## Project Specifications

-- Create landing page with HTML/CSS
+- Create an ordered list (Top 10 richest people)
-- Calculate the days, hours, mins and seconds to the new year
+- Scramble list items randomly
-- Insert values into the DOM
+- Allow user to drag and drop an item to a different position
-- Show a spinner right before loading the countdown
+- Button to check if items are in correct order
-- Show the coming year in the background
+- Show green for correct order and red for wrong order